In 2018, US construction companies spent $177.5 billion on work that didn’t move their projects toward completion.

 How are data management tools different to other types of construction software?

 Most construction software creates data, and then organizes it within its own system.
 These are called point solutions.

-They typically excel at solving one pain point, for instance photo documentation, daily reports, or time tracking.
+They typically excel at solving one problem, for instance photo documentation, daily reporting, or time tracking.

 5 key factors impacting productivity